-The Naval Aviation Museum Foundation's Legacy Wall will recognize active duty or retired service members from the U.S. Navy and U.S. Marine Corps, living or deceased.
+The Naval Aviation Museum Foundation's Legacy Wall will recognize all active duty or retired service members, living or deceased.
 The Legacy Wall is a way for families, squadrons, or associations to recognize and show appreciation for veterans and their sacrifices.
 Legacy Wall plaques are now available for purchase.Purchase a Legacy Wall Plaque

 Foundation to Honor Service Members in New Legacy Wall Exhibit